 I see plenty of examples for both in life and I can see how this concept changed my own life.

 - No information on getting a Growth Mindset?

 The book gives you all this fantastic overview of what a fixed and a growth mindset are.
 And you are itching to become a growth mindset person.
 But then..
 It doesn’t tell us how.

-Mindset is strong strong on the dichotomy fixed/growth, but I doubt most people are fully on the extremes: what about all the mixes?
+Mindset is strong on the dichotomy fixed/growth.
+Yet, I doubt most people are fully on the extremes: what about all the mixes?
 Carol Dweck does say there are mixes, but I would have liked to read more on it.

 If you are not in a growth mindset yet, I am cheering for you: you have now the chance of jumping to a whole new level in your personal development.

 It helped me develop in three major ways: